Best Practice in Care Environments: Seeing People in Later Life as Individuals, Not as Conditions

-Julienne is the executive director of My Home Life, she is passionate about best practice in care environments.
-Julienne spoke with Anna about the importance of relationships of all kinds in the care space – and the positive power of involving people in their own care decisions.
-Here what Julienne had to say…
+Professor of Nursing at City, University of London and executive director of My Home Life, Julienne Meyer is passionate about best practice in care environments.
+In this article Julienne speaks about the importance of relationships of all kinds in the care space – and the positive power of involving people in their own care decisions.

 What inspires you about working in the later life space?